-This results in upper limb flexion in decorticate posturing for lesions below the red nucleus.
+This results in upper limb flexion in decorticate posturing for lesions aove the red nucleus.

 In decerebrate posturing, the loss of the rubrospinal tract causes the lateral reticulospinal tract to be overwhelmed by the other extrapyramidal tracts, resulting in upper limb extension.

 Disruption of the lateral corticospinal tract allows the medial reticulospinal and medial and lateral vestibulospinal tracts of the lower limbs to overcome the input from the lateral reticulospinal tract.

 This results in lower limb extension in both decorticate or decerebrate posturing.